-- (2) Coverage may only be contested based on a statement contained in an application made a part of the contract.
+- (b) The provision shall state that, with respect to each insured, coverage is incontestable after it has been in effect during the lifetime of that insured for no greater than two years, but only if the policy states that the company will provide written notice to the policyholder no later than 90 days from the end of the second policy year requesting that the policyholder notify the company of the death of any insured.
+The provision shall additionally state that failure to provide notice of death will not preclude a contest, and could result in a contest even if premium payments continue to be made.
+The provision shall further state that any action of contest shall commence promptly upon notice of death. - (2) The contract may allow a separate contestable period no greater than two years after the date of any change requiring underwriting.
+The contest shall be limited to the change and the statements provided for the change. - (3) Coverage may only be contested based on a statement contained in an application made a part of the contract.
 If the company expects to rely on an application to contest the policy, the company shall attach to or endorse the application as part of the policy.
-The statement on which the contest is based shall be material to the risk accepted or the hazard assumed by the company. - (3) The policy may only include the following exceptions to the incontestability provision: - (a) Non-payment of premium; - (b) At the option of the company, provisions related to benefits in the event of total and permanent disability and provisions related to accidental death benefit coverage; and - (c) Fraud in the procurement of the policy, when permitted by applicable law in the state where the policy is delivered or issued for delivery. - (4) A preliminary term coverage to precede another plan of insurance may contain incontestability provisions and the successor plan shall compute the time period from the date of issue of the preliminary term coverage. - (5) Policy forms shall not contain an incontestability provision that excludes the riders that may be attached to the form unless those riders contain their own incontestability provisions. - (6) A policy that is reinstated may be contested in accordance with Paragraph (6) of the Reinstatement section.
+The statement on which the contest is based shall be material to the risk accepted or the hazard assumed by the company. - (4) The policy may only include the following exceptions to the incontestability provision: - (a) Non-payment of premium; - (b) At the option of the company, provisions related to benefits in the event of total and permanent disability and provisions related to accidental death benefit coverage; and - (c) Fraud in the procurement of the policy, when permitted by applicable law in the state where the policy is delivered or issued for delivery. - (5) A preliminary term coverage to precede another plan of insurance may contain incontestability provisions and the successor plan shall compute the time period from the date of issue of the preliminary term coverage. - (6) Policy forms shall not contain an incontestability provision that excludes the riders that may be attached to the form unless those riders contain their own incontestability provisions. - (7) A policy that is reinstated may be contested in accordance with Paragraph (6) of the Reinstatement section.